justvictorav/All-projects/README.md

 ## Conclusion

 This project demonstrates the use of SQL to analyze workplace safety data and extract meaningful business insights.
-By applying filtering, aggregation, window functions, and conditional
+By applying filtering, aggregation, window functions, and conditional logic, key patterns in incident occurrence and cost distribution were identified.

+The analysis highlights that incident costs vary significantly across plants and demographic groups, with certain locations consistently showing higher risk levels.
+High-cost incidents were successfully isolated and ranked, providing visibility into the most critical safety concerns.

+Overall, this project shows how SQL can be used not just for querying data, but for supporting data-driven decision-making.
+The insights generated can help organizations prioritize safety improvements, reduce incident costs, and enhance operational efficiency.